jzrchilel/live-map-project/README.md

 ```sh
   cd live-map-project/
 ```
 * Install dependencies running this command.
-This will install client and backend modules
+This command will install client and backend modules
 ```sh
   npm run install:all
 ```